A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Map segmentation

 We consider regions from the one that contains the most pixels to the one that contains the least, and recursively look at all neighbor regions.
 If the value difference $|pV1 - pV2|$ is less than the highest pixel value multiplied by the threshold, i.e. \cref{eq:mergecomp1} holds, both regions have similar pixel values and are merged.

-However, due to the fuzzy nature of regions, some regions with a difference in pixel values above what the threshold allows, still should be merged.
-For those regions, $|pV1 - pV2|$ is more than the highest pixel value multiplied by the threshold but less than the highest pixel value multiplied by the threshold plus the margin $m$, i.e. \cref{eq:mergecomp2} holds while \cref{eq:mergecomp1} does not.
-In that case, the algorithm checks if the regions should be merged by studying their neighborhoods.
+However, using a fixed threshold will not merge all regions that should be merged, due to the fuzzy nature of regions.
+Thus, for two neighboring regions, if $|pV1 - pV2|$ is more than the highest pixel value multiplied by the threshold, i.e. \cref{eq:mergecomp1} does not hold, but it is less than the same equation with a margin $m$ added to the threshold, i.e. \cref{eq:mergecomp2} holds, the algorithm checks if the regions should be merged by studying their neighborhoods.
 It will merge the regions if and only if one of the two regions has a similar pixel value to at least one neighbor of the other region, i.e \cref{eq:mergecomp1} holds between a region and at least one neighbor of the other region.

 For regions between which ripples were present, the algorithm does not consider them for merging if the ripples were created by a door.
-Doors can be found by looking at the minimum value of all the ripples that were present between two regions and making sure that the difference in pixel values between this minimum value and both regions was not significant, i.e. \cref{eq:mergecomp1} hold between the minimum and both regions.
+Doors can be found by looking at the minimum value of all the ripples that were present between two regions and making sure that the difference in pixel values between this minimum value and both regions was not significant, i.e. \cref{eq:mergecomp1} holds between the minimum and both regions.

 Stability analyses for $t\_merging$ and $m$ can be found in \cref{subsec:stability}.
 The final segmented version of \cref{fig:model} can be seen in \cref{fig:watershed}